bootdotdev/blog/content/education/building-your-first-coding-project.md

 ## When is it time to build your own project?

-At [Boot.dev](https://boot.dev), we have students write their first non-tutorial project after completing the following modules:
+At [Boot.dev](https://boot.dev), students write their first non-tutorial project after completing the following modules:

 * Learn Python (course)
 * Learn OOP (course)